internashionalist/atlas-shell_v2/README.md

 ## Synopsis

-Simple Shell v2 implements a command-line shell that mimics basic Unix shell functionality.
+"Shell v2 : Shell Harder" implements a command line shell that mimics basic Unix shell functionality.
 While continuously displaying a prompt ($), it allows users to navigate data and execute a number of commands.
 The shell can operate in both interactive and non-interactive modes.

 ## Features